OMPRATIK/SpeakX/README.md

 git clone https://github.com/OMPRATIK/SpeakX
 ```
 - Setup environment variables
-   - Create `.env` in the server
+   - Create `.env` in the `server` folder
    - ```env
      MONGO_URI=<mongodb atlas uri>
      PROXY_PORT = 8080
      EXPRESS_PORT = 3000
      GRPC_PORT = 4000
-     NODE_ENV=development
+     NODE_ENV= development / production
      ```
 - Install all dependencies from root directory
    - There is `package.json` which has all the scripts
    - ```bash
       npm run install-deps
       ```
-   - This installs all the client and server dependencies
+     `This installs all the client and server dependencies`
+   - Or you can individually install dependencies in the `speakx` client folder and `server` folder using `npm install`
 - Run the frontend dev server from the root
      - ```bash
        npm run run-dev-client